 Paris to Toulouse by train takes from 4 hours, 6 minutes.

 And Toulouse is also a great base for other great destinations.
-Gers is just a short drive away (see our article on gorgeous Gers in the free The Good Life France Magazine).
+Gers is just a short drive away.
 Carcassonne is only 6 miles to the south east.
 The Mediterranean is just 100 miles away.
 And Albi is 50 miles away…